trilogy-group/Kayako-Enhancer-Chrome-Extension/README.md

 ## Compatibility

-This extension is specifically created for the CS agent view of the Kayako platform (URLs matching `*://*.kayako.com/agent/*`).
-It may not function correctly on other parts of Kayako or on other Kayako instances.
+This extension is specifically designed to work with the agent view of the Kayako platform (URLs matching `*://*.kayako.com/agent/*`).
+It may not function correctly on other parts of Kayako or on other websites.